Winger - A Window Manager by Lionel Wong

 Is this like tab groups?
 Why manage windows?

 Tab grouping is a popular tab management approach that has seen many implementations.
-Winger belongs in the same space but without the wheel-reinvention: instead of introducing a new tab collection context, you just use windows, the efficient and original "tab groups" that also delivers all the familiar features provided by your browser and OS (and any third-party window management tools you might use).
+Winger belongs in the same space but without the wheel-reinvention: instead of introducing a new tab collection context, you just use windows, the efficient and original "tab groups" that also delivers all the familiar features provided by your browser and OS* (and any third-party window management tools you might use).
 Winger simply adds a few more features that remove friction and key limitations.
+So yes a bit like tab groups.
+Window management done well begets viable tab management.

 Can I use another window naming extension with Winger?